baxternicholas/nodejs.dev/src/documentation/0030-node-process-nexttick/index.md

 As you try to understand the Node.js event loop, one important part of it is `process.nextTick()`.

 Every time the event loop takes a full trip, we call it a tick.
+I am carefully reading through this documentation and am shocked to see this - This is not clear.
+I am left confused as to what a "Full trip" is.
+What is a "Full trip"?
+Is a full trip each iteration executing the call stack.
+Or is it something entirely not explained, being that it is when the call stack is empty again?

 When we pass a function to `process.nextTick()`, we instruct the engine to invoke this function at the end of the current operation, before the next event loop tick starts: